 MDH recommends that all Minnesota homeowners test their homes for radon.
-A radon test is the only way to find out how much radon is in your home and if you and your family are at risk.
-Performing a radon test on your own is easy, inexpensive and takes only a few minutes of your time.
-The results of a properly performed radon test will help determine if you need to take further action to protect yourself from the health risks of radon.
+A radon test is the only way to find out how much radon is in your home.
+You can test your home yourself or hire a licensed radon measurement professional, most radon tests can be performed on your own.
+Hiring a licensed radon measurement professional is recommended when an unbiased, third party is needed, such as in a real estate transaction.
+The result from a properly performed radon test will help you decide if you need to reduce your home's radon level.

-||Long-term tests determine the average concentration for a minimum of 90 days.
-Long-term tests are the best way to estimate the average amount of radon in the home during the year, particularly if a year-long test is done to include both heating and cooling seasons.|
+- Long term - a long-term test measures radon levels for a minimum of 90 days.
+They are the best way to estimate the annual average of radon in the home.
+Long-term testing should include both heating and non-heating seasons.

 Where can I get a radon test kit?